 - steep jet deceleration with deceleration time < 260 ms

 - pulmonary systolic flow compared to systemic flow greatly increased

 - diastolic flow reversal within pulmonary artery branches

 Additionally, the shape of the pulmonary annulus can also be measured with echocardiography, although this is often technically challenging 4.

-Cross-sectional imaging demonstrate the same radiographic features appreciated on plain film and echocardiography, but in greater detail 5,6.
+Cross-sectional imaging demonstrates the same radiographic features appreciated on plain film and echocardiography but in greater detail 5,6.
 In particular, cardiac MRI may be particularly useful for accurate measurements to assess the severity of the valvulopathy and for assessing areas of the heart that are technically challenging to review with echocardiography (e.g. the pulmonary annulus, the right ventricular outflow tract) 5,6.

 Treatment and prognosis

 The decision to treat pulmonary regurgitation is based on its severity 1.
 Management involves pharmacotherapy measures (especially diuretics and management of underlying pulmonary arterial hypertension) and consideration of surgery in primary disease 1.
 Details of this management are beyond the scope of this article.

 - 1. Fauci AS.
 Harrison's principles of internal medicine.
 New York: McGraw-Hill, Medical Publishing Division; 2008.

 - 2. Frigiola A, Giardini A, Taylor A, Tsang V, Derrick G, Khambadkone S, Walker F, Cullen S, Bonhoeffer P, Marek J. Echocardiographic assessment of diastolic biventricular properties in patients operated for severe pulmonary regurgitation and association with exercise capacity.
 (2012) European heart journal cardiovascular Imaging.
 13 (8): 697-702. doi:10.1093/ehjci/jes002 - Pubmed